avivi28/BearOnBoard/README.md

 - Search friends and send friend requests
 - Add friends or delete friends
 - Use `socket.io` for real-time chatroom
+- Use `socket.io` for showing online/offline status
+- Use `socket.io` for typing track
 - Interact friends by getting their posts

 ### Backend Techniques 📦: